 Farms can quickly collect heaps of trash or junk, but when you look a little further into the heaps and piles of assorted randomness, the frugal farmer can quickly see a plethora of goodies.
 The next time you find yourself ready to load up a trailer full of crap to drop at the dump, make sure you really look through it all to see what you’ve really got on your hands.
 You might be surprised at just how many ways there are to repurpose your farm trash!

-Twine.
 Bailing twine seems to be in endless supply on most homesteads.
 I know I can’t walk very far on our farm without coming stumbling across a piece or two.
-Instead of tucking it into the trash, consider some of it’s seemingly endless repurposed possibilities.
+Instead of tucking it into the trash, consider some of it’s seemingly endless repurposing possibilities.
 It can be used to tie a barn door shut that might otherwise blow open in the wind or even saved up and braided to use for hanging an animal at butchering time.
+You can even use untreated twine in your garden to allow peas to grow!
 And if you’re running short on other ways to give that trash-like twine a new lease on life, be sure to check out My Favorite Ways to Repurpose Bailing Twine for even more ideas.

 What kind of trash do you turn into treasures on your farm?